-The leading case is Rehman v Boardman BPIR 820.
-In that case, the respondent Mr Rehman faced a petition based on a costs order obtained against him after he was found to have brought a fraudulent claim against an insurance company.
+In the Rehman case, the respondent Mr Rehman faced a petition based on a costs order obtained against him after he was found to have brought a fraudulent claim against an insurance company.
 At the first hearing of the petition, Mr Rehman sought an adjournment of the petition, on the ground that he had filed an appellant’s notice to the Court of Appeal against the judgment at trial.
 The appellant’s notice was out of time (by 22 months) and required permission to appeal, neither of which had been dealt with by the Court of Appeal.

 The registrar refused to adjourn, and made a bankruptcy order against Mr Rehman.
 On appeal against the registrar’s decision, Lewison J held that Mr Rehman had not had a pending appeal; he said at paragraph 19:

 ‘all that has happened so far is that Mr Rehman has applied for permission to appeal out of time and for permission to appeal.
 Until such time as the Court of Appeal decides to extend time for the application and to grant permission to appeal there cannot, in my judgment, be said to be any appeal pending.’